How to Make Coconut Jam and Buttermilk Biscuits

 Nessun Dorma was on repeat and the glorious voice of the great Pavarotti soared.
 While I indulged in a bottle of Rioja, I delicately stirred the sweetened coconut milk simmering in the pot.
 I kept a watchful eye on the gentle, blue flame, making sure that the milk bubbles quietly.
 The smell of coconut and pandan filled my kitchen and the sweet memories of rice cakes and coconut jam filled my mind.
 I patiently waited and curiously watched the pot of fragrant milk transform into thick, deep-brown, decadent jam.

-The recipe for coconut jam, or matamis na bao [mah-tah-mis nah bah-ô] as we call it back home, is incredibly simple and calls for only three ingredients — coconut milk, muscovado sugar, and pandan leaves.
+The recipe for coconut jam, or matamis na bao [mah-tah-mis nah bah-ô] as we call it back home, is incredibly simple and calls for only four ingredients — coconut milk, muscovado sugar, a pinch of salt, and pandan leaves.
 Muscovado is unrefined cane sugar.
 The crystals are coarser and are packed with a more intense and complex molasses flavor.
-Mix the three ingredients and let it simmer until the milk thickens into jam.
+Mix the ingredients and let it simmer until the milk thickens into jam.
 Let me warn you, however, that even if the recipe seems simple, making coconut jam demands plenty of time.
 And when I say plenty, I mean two hours, at the very least.
 But it isn’t two solid hours of undivided attention, I hope I didn’t scare you.
 The jam just needs to be stirred frequently and the fire needs to be closely watched so that the milk simmers slowly into a smooth jam.
 I assure you that your efforts and patience will be rewarded in the end.

 Coconut Jam Recipe, makes 1-1/2 cups